InbaIniyan/Intern-Assessment/README.md

 ## Usage:
 - To use the code:
-  1. Ensure to install the necessary libraries using `pip` command
+  1. Ensure to install the necessary libraries using `pip` command.

   ```bash
   pip install transformers torch pandas numpy json gensim